-- 1. REQUESTS the Director General and the Species Survival Commission (SSC) to establish a task force to review the current state of the commercial pet trade in terrestrial wildlife, including understanding the nature of the problem for biodiversity conservation, and the reasons why existing measures are not adequate and to develop guidelines to be used by IUCN Members to manage that trade; - 2.
-RECOMMENDS to the Director General and the SSC that these guidelines should support governments and other relevant actors to identify the conditions or taxa under which trade in terrestrial species as pets is sustainable and responsible including considering risks of with negligible risks of negative impacts on species populations, the health of humans, wildlife, livestock or agriculture, and of the introduction and spread of invasive species; - 3.
-CALLS ON the Director General and SSC to ensure that the guidelines take into consideration:
+1. REQUESTS the Director General and the Species Survival Commission (SSC) to establish a task force to review the current state of the commercial pet trade in terrestrial wildlife, including understanding the nature of the problem for biodiversity conservation, and the reasons why existing measures are not adequate and to develop guidelines to be used by IUCN Members to manage that trade;

-- a. that, to be allowed, any live commercial trade for pets should be legal, sustainable, traceable, equitable, responsible, safe and based on sound science, whether the animals in trade are sourced from the wild or captivity; - b. the possibility of recommending exclusion of all members of certain taxa from any commercial trade; - c. the possibility to include a positive listing of species which can be traded safely and sustainably as pets, to the exclusion of all others; and - d. exemptions for live pet trade for conservation or scientific purposes; - e. the need for a clear definition of commercial live pet trade. - f. the importance of appropriate capacity and resources for implementation of the guidelines, also noting that space for housing confiscated animals is expensive and often not readily available. - g. that a positive listing does not equate to positive animal welfare. - h. how to manage the economic and welfare-related consequences of any legislative measures that might be put in place in response to the guideline recommendations - 4.
-URGES the Director General to promote the use of these guidelines by Members, governments and the private sector; and - 5.
-URGES IUCN Members, especially State and Government Agency Members, and the private sector, to adopt and implement policies and legislation in line with these guidelines.
+2. RECOMMENDS to the Director General and the SSC that these guidelines should support governments and other relevant actors to identify the conditions or taxa under which trade in terrestrial species as pets is responsible including considering risks of negative impacts on species populations, the health of humans, wildlife, livestock or agriculture, and of the introduction and spread of invasive species;

+3. CALLS ON the Director General and SSC to ensure that the guidelines take into consideration:

+a. the need for a clear definition of commercial live pet trade;

+b. that, to be acceptable, any commercial trade for pets should be legal, sustainable, traceable, equitable, safe and based on sound science, whether the animals in trade are sourced from the wild or captivity;

+c. the possibility of recommending exclusion of all members of certain taxa from any commercial pet trade;

+d. the possibility to include a positive listing of species which can be traded safely and sustainably as pets, to the exclusion of all others;

+e. exemptions for conservation or scientific purposes;

+f. that a positive listing does not equate to positive animal welfare.

+g. the importance of appropriate capacity and resources for implementation of the guidelines;

+h. how to manage the livelihood, socio-economic, enforcement and welfare-related impacts of any legislative measures that might be put in place in response to the guideline recommendations; and,

+4. URGES the Director General to promote the use of these guidelines by Members, governments and the private sector; and,

+5. URGES IUCN Members, especially State and Government Agency Members, and the private sector, to adopt and implement policies and legislation that are tailored to the situation and take into consideration the guidelines.